The 10 Best Inflators

 video play icon

 This wiki has been updated 39 times since it was first published in June of 2015.
 When you keep one of these handy electric inflators around in case of emergencies, you won't have to worry about getting stuck on the side of the road with a flat tire on your bicycle, motorcycle, car or truck.
 Many of our options are equipped with extra-long hoses and some also come with adapters for inflating air mattresses, pool toys, rafts and even sports equipment.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Viair 84P